 Portable Fire Extinguishers: Maintenance, Use, Placement and Testing

-Almost all fires are small in their early stage and can be put out quickly if the proper fire extinguisher is available, and the person discovering the fire has been trained to use the fire extinguisher at hand.
-The requirements for portable fire extinguishers in general industry are governed by OSHA regulation 29 CFR 1910.157.
+Almost all fires are small in their incipient stage and can be put out quickly if the proper firefighting equipment is available and the person discovering the fire has been trained to use the equipment at hand.
+Most facilities turn to portable fire extinguishers for fighting incipient stage fires.
+The requirements for portable fire extinguishers in general industry are governed by the Occupational Safety and Health Administration (OSHA) and are located in 29 Code of Federal Regulations (CFR) 1910.157.

-To be effective, portable fire extinguishers must be:
+To be effective, according to OSHA, portable fire extinguishers must be:

-- Approved by a recognized testing laboratory (Extinguishers manufactured in the U.S. are generally approved by FM Global (FM) and listed by Underwriters' Laboratories, Inc. (UL))
+- Approved by a recognized testing laboratory; extinguishers manufactured in the U.S. are generally approved by FM Global and listed by Underwriters' Laboratories, Inc. (UL))

 - Of the proper type for the class of fire expected

 - Located where they are readily accessible for immediate use and in sufficient quantity and size to deal with the expected fire

 - Inspected and maintained on a regular basis so that they are kept in good operating condition

 - Operated by trained personnel who can use them effectively

 Classification and Use